 - It is anecdotally preferable to have at least the MCCQE Part 1 or USMLE Step 2 CK under your belt before taking the NAC OSCE as the medical knowledge will help tremendously.
 As such, taking this exam earlier may work out better so that you can take the NAC during the September session of the year you’re applying.

 Some people also choose to use Canada QBank.
 It is advisable to obtain opinions on material from people who have done well on this exam.
-It is also crucial to use these resources throughout your clinical years so that you’re already familiar with the content come dedicated study time.
-We also recommend that you augment your studying with a flashcard application called Anki.
+It is also advisable to use these resources throughout your clinical years so that you’re already familiar with the content come dedicated study time.
+We have also seen students succeed by studying with a flashcard application called Anki.
 It is free to download on your computer and you can get it on your phone so that you can do flashcards on-the-go.
 Watch YouTube video guides on how to use it.
 It is invaluable to memorizing minutiae.
 Additionally, you may find some information about this exam on the following notable forums/discussion spaces:

 How long do I need to study for it?
-Because this exam is normally taken by Canadian medical students and most IMGs after they have already matched in a residency program, it has traditionally been a “pass/fail” exam and scores did not impact your chances of matching in a program (for IMGs, only the NAC and MCCEE scores were considered).
-As such, most Canadian students take 1-2 weeks to study for this exam.
-HOWEVER, now with the phasing out of the MCCEE and the MCCQE 1 being introduced as a requirement for application to resident programs for IMGs/CSAs, scores will most certainly begin mattering for you as of CaRMS 2020.
-As such, take a good 4-5 weeks to study thoroughly for it, while slowly going through the AFMC Primer and Public Health and Preventive Medicine in Canada during the year and taking notes.
+Because this exam is normally taken by Canadian medical students and most IMGs after they have already matched into a residency program, it has traditionally been regarded by students as a “pass/fail” exam because scores did not impact your chances of matching in a program (for IMGs, only the NAC and MCCEE scores were considered).
+As such, many Canadian students take as little as 1-2 weeks to study for this exam.
+HOWEVER, now with the phasing out of the MCCEE, and the MCCQE 1 being introduced as a requirement for application to resident programs for IMGs/CSAs, scores will most likely begin mattering for you as of CaRMS 2020.
+As such, it may be best to take a good 4-5 weeks to study thoroughly for it, while slowly going through the AFMC Primer and Public Health and Preventive Medicine in Canada during the year and taking notes.

 All IMGs and CSAs must provide proof of language proficiency when they apply for residency in Canada.
 This can be done in any of the following ways: